valeman/awesome-conformal-prediction/README.md

 Conformal Prediction has transcended its niche status in just a few years, experiencing exponential growth thanks to the tireless efforts of renowned ambassadors like Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) in academia.
 It has taken center stage with dedicated tracks at [ICML2021](https://icml.cc/Conferences/2021/ScheduleMultitrack?event=8373) and [ICML2022](https://sites.google.com/berkeley.edu/dfuq-22/home), as well as a captivating keynote address 'Conformal Prediction in 2022' at [NeurIPS2022](https://slideslive.com/38996063/conformal-prediction-in-2022?ref=speaker-43789) by Professor Emmanuel Candes.
 Furthermore, the  [main conference on Conformal Prediction (COPA)](https://copa-conference.com) has enjoyed a successful run for over 11 years.
 Join the vibrant community at the forefront of this rapidly evolving field.

-Awesome Conformal Prediction takes pride in being cited within the highly acclaimed book on Machine Learning, "Probabilistic Machine Learning: Advanced Topics" by leading Google research scientist and best-selling Machine Learning author Kevin Murphy (boasting over 80K Google Scholar citations).
-Discover the exceptional quality of our resources, as acknowledged within the pages of the machine learning 'bible'.

 **Connect and Share the Excitement of Conformal Prediction**

 I'm enthusiastically promoting the wonderful world of Conformal Prediction (because it truly is awesome) across various social media platforms, including [LinkedIn](https://www.linkedin.com/in/valeriy-manokhin-phd-mba-cqf-704731236/) and [Twitter](https://twitter.com/predict_addict).
 You can find all my research on [ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin), and I occasionally share insights from the data science trenches in the industry on [Medium](https://medium.com/@valeman).
 I warmly invite you to connect with me and help spread the word about the fascinating field of Conformal Prediction.